pubky/pubky-knowledge-base/Explore/PubkyApp/Client/PubkyApp.md

 - **QR Code Authentication** via [[PubkyRing|Pubky Ring]]
 - **Offline support** — PWA with service worker caching and local-first writes

-## Architecture
+## Codebase Structure

-pubky.app uses a layered architecture with strict separation of concerns:
+The codebase is organized in layers with strict separation of concerns:

 | Layer | Responsibility |
 |-------|----------------|